Teach for UCSF Certificate Program

 - Provide an accessible way for faculty and trainees to discover and pursue an interest in improving their educational skills.

-- Develop faculty with depth of expertise in specific teaching theme areas.
+- Develop faculty with a depth of expertise in eight specific teaching theme areas.

 - Increase the capacity and satisfaction of UCSF faculty as educators.